siddharth-esg-analytics/ghg_inventory_project/README.md

 Source:
 https://www.kaggle.com/datasets/divanshu22/electricity-consumption-dataset

+**Note:**
+GitHub does not render large Excel files in-browser.

+**Access:**
+Download the workbook directly from the repository.

-Data Handling Approach:
+## Data Handling Approach

-- Raw dataset stored in /data/raw
-- No structural modifications applied to original data
-- Derived datasets generated through documented transformation workflows
+The source dataset is retained in its original structure.

+All analytical outputs are derived through reproducible validation, transformation, and aggregation workflows implemented within the repository scripts.